neondatabase/website/content/docs/guides/remix.md

 ## Configure the Postgres client

+TODO.
+Add explanation here about whey a you need a `.db.server` file.

+### db.server

-Create a `db.server.ts` or `.js` file at the root of your `app` directory add the following code snippet to connect to your Neon database:
+Create a `db.server.ts` file at the root of your `/app` directory add the following code snippet to connect to your Neon database:

 <CodeTabs labels={["node-postgres", "postgres.js", "Neon serverless driver"]}>